-Kids of all ages will enjoy creating and painting miniature wooden sled ornaments for their Christmas tree or imaginative play.
+When the story is finished, kids of all ages will enjoy creating and painting miniature wooden sled ornaments for their Christmas tree or imaginative play.
+We even made a golden sled in honor of the story!

 To Make This Craft You Will Need